ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 part, and renewed two or th&#x27;roo times
 will roliovo 111 most casos.
 If tbo gums
 be I affected wash tlio mouth&#x27; with&#x27;
 britio?
-If the I tooth bo covprodiwith
+If the I tooth bo covprodiw
-&#x27;tartar, wash.. twico-a I day with salt
-and water.
-Kl-In swellod
 </td></tr></table>

 ---